-Specific Policies General Intent Section Section Section 6.2.7 buffers a s only where effective control is provided through appropriate site and building design, and/or separation distances to prevent adverse effects from these facilities.
-Section Section 6.3.51 In accordance required dance with the Provincial Government guidelines, the development proponent will be to undertake a feasibility study in those cases where: Section Section 6.10 A sensitive land use is proposed within the area of influence of a facility that generates contaminant discharges; or D. A facility generates contaminated discharges or a proposed facility is likely to generate contaminated discharges. applied a dy will evaluate the impacts, both before and after any proposed mitigation measures are and identify options for mitigation both at the source or elsewhere to the satisfaction of the other appropriate approval authorities. auga will require development proposals to address the management of stormwater using ter best management practices. be perm and stree to protect Hazard Lands are generally unsafe and development and site alteration will generally not itted due to the naturally occurring processes of erosion and flooding associated with river am corridors.
-Natural Hazard Lands and buffers will be designated Greenlands and zoned at life and property.
-Uses will be limited to conservation, flood and/or erosion control, I infrastructure and passive recreation.
-Develop ment and site alteration is generally prohibited on lands subject to flooding. nd Open Spaces within the Green System include: arkway Belt Educational Facilities - open space associated with educational facilities e.g. school yards Utilities - major utility and service corridors; and other open space lands in public ownership e.g. water reservoirs and pumping stations. interconi to provid arkland will be designed to allow access for a variety of complementary activities through nections of pathways, a multi-use recreational trail and the public parkland network; and le a safe and accessible environment through development of clear sightlines, openness ole entrances that can be achieved by maximizing street frontages, where possible. manage policies. storm se auga will require that development applications be supported by stormwater best ment practices in accordance with relevant plans, studies, development standards and Additional measures may be specified by the City based on known concerns related to ewer capacity, pollution prevention, flood risk and erosion, and protection of the city's Heritage System, including its ecological function.
+Specific Policies General Intent Section 6.2.6 Section 6.2.7 Section 6.3 activities only where effective control is provided through appropriate site and building design, buffers and/or separation distances to prevent adverse effects from these facilities.
+Section 6.3.51 Section 6.3.66 In accordance with the Provincial Government guidelines, the development proponent will be required to undertake a feasibility study in those cases where: Section 6.4.2.2 Section 6.10 a.
+A sensitive land use is proposed within the area of influence of a facility that generates contaminant discharges; or b.
+A facility generates contaminated discharges or a proposed facility is likely to generate contaminated discharges.
+The study will evaluate the impacts, both before and after any proposed mitigation measures are applied and identify options for mitigation both at the source or elsewhere to the satisfaction of the City and other appropriate approval authorities.
+Mississauga will require development proposals to address the management of stormwater using stormwater best management practices.
+Natural Hazard Lands are generally unsafe and development and site alteration will generally not be permitted due to the naturally occurring processes of erosion and flooding associated with river and stream corridors.
+Natural Hazard Lands and buffers will be designated Greenlands and zoned to protect life and property.
+Uses will be limited to conservation, flood and/or erosion control, essential infrastructure and passive recreation.
+Development and site alteration is generally prohibited on lands subject to flooding.
+Parks and Open Spaces within the Green System include: Parkway Belt Educational Facilities - open space associated with educational facilities e.g. school vards Utilities - major utility and service corridors; and other open space lands in public ownership e.g. water reservoirs and pumping stations.
+Public parkland will be designed to allow access for a variety of complementary activities through interconnections of pathways, a multi-use recreational trail and the public parkland network; and to provide a safe and accessible environment through development of clear sightlines, openness and visible entrances that can be achieved by maximizing street frontages, where possible.
+Mississauga will require that development applications be supported by stormwater best management practices in accordance with relevant plans, studies, development standards and policies.
+Additional measures may be specified by the City based on known concerns related to storm sewer capacity, pollution prevention, flood risk and erosion, and protection of the city's Natural Heritage System, including its ecological function.
 Stormwater best management practices